Climate, Democracy, Dialogue: A Large Bet on a Long Future

-The 2.5-story Bailey home, co-designed by Bailey and Cornell architect “Pa” Martin, early 1900s.
+The 2.5-story Bailey home, co-designed by Bailey and Cornell architect Clarence A. “Pa” Martin, early 1900s.
 Not visible, to the left, are the greenhouse of Bailey’s design, the stable Bailey converted into an office, and the carriage house Bailey converted into an herbarium.
 Image courtesy of the Liberty Hyde Bailey Museum & Gardens, South Haven, Michigan.

 “When President Theodore Roosevelt appointed Liberty Hyde Bailey to chair a national Commission on Country Life, he told Bailey that ‘the country life movement is the twin sister of the conservation movement,’ and this insight has never been more apt: the health of the planet cannot be disentangled from the health of rural communities.
 The model the Bailey Center puts forward—leveraging the reach and bipartisan trust of Cornell Cooperative Extension, with its agents stationed in every county of New York State—is an excellent model for breaking through geographical, political, and identitarian divides.
 If successful, we believe it could provide a model to be emulated and adapted by every land-grant university and state in the country.”